bigverl/pokefinder/README.md

 # PokeFinder

-A Pokedex-style team building tool for PokeRogue.
+A team building tool for PokeRogue.
+Search for Pokemon by move, type, and stats.
+Analyze your team's offensive and defensive type coverage.

 ## Features